WaygoneWilco/jackson-eats-main/site/content/_index.md

     your family, better living for local farmers.
 shop:
   heading: Shop Here
-  text: Our online shop is open Sunday 6PM to Wednesday 6PM, and orders are available for pickup from 9AM-12PM on the next Saturday, near Downtown Jackson.
+  text: OPENING EARLY MAY 2021.
+Our online shop will be open Sunday 6PM to Wednesday 6PM, and orders are available for pickup from 9AM-12PM on the next Saturday, near Downtown Jackson.
 intro:
   heading: What we offer
   text: Our core offerings are locally grown produce, pasture raised meat, local